Flightline (horse): Stud career

 In September 2022 William S. Farish's Lane's End Farm in Kentucky announced that Flightline would stand at Lane's End as the property of a syndicate upon the conclusion of his racing career.
 Lane's End had consigned Flightline as a yearling at the 2019 Fasig-Tipton Saratoga Sale.

 Lane’s End announced Flightline’s retirement on November 6, 2022—the day after he won the Breeders’ Cup Classic.
 His stud fee for the 2023 breeding season was set at $200,000, the highest stud fee for a stallion's inaugural breeding season since American Pharoah's in 2016.
 Flightline served 152 mares in his first season.

 Prior to the Breeders' Cup Classic, Lane's End and Keeneland announced that a 2.5% ownership stake in Flightline would be auctioned off on November 7 ahead of the Keeneland November Breeding Stock Sale, with the winning bidder receiving access to future breeding seasons and a share in the horse's breeding revenue.
 Agent Fred Seitz, owner of Brookdale Farm in Versailles, Kentucky, placed the winning bid of $4.6 million on behalf of a client who did not wish to be publicly identified at the time.
 The selling price of the stake put Flightline's value at $184 million, a figure that did not consider the fact that the shares of the racing syndicate were converted into a breeding syndicate after the horse's retirement.

 The fee for Flightline in 2024 was lowered to $150,000, and remained the same in 2025.
+His 2026 stud fee was $125,000.

+Flightline's first stakes winner was his daughter Go For Launch (out of 2019 Canadian Horse of the Year Starship Jubilee), who won the Bolton Landing Stakes at Saratoga Race Course in August 2026.

+On September 5, 2026, Flightline sired his first graded stakes winner when Shonan Galleon won the Grade 3 Sapporo Nisai Stakes by six lengths at Sapporo Racecourse.